Data-driven Control of Agent-based Models: an Equation/Variable-free Machine Learning Approach: Materials and Methods

-\paragraph{The pre-image problem: the Lifting operator.} The numerical solution of the pre-image problem refers to the reconstruction of high-dimensional representations, given low-dimensional measurements on the manifold.~In terms of the EF analysis, this task corresponds to the construction of a ``lifting'' operator:
+The numerical solution of the pre-image problem refers to the reconstruction of high-dimensional representations, given low-dimensional measurements on the manifold.~In terms of the EF analysis, this task corresponds to the construction of a ``lifting'' operator: